sojoyork/PySnake/README.md

 python pysn_compiler.py <input file>.pysn <output py file>.py <output folder>
 ```

 Don't woory!
-The .py file will be converted into the .py in the output folder
+The .py file will be converted into the .pyc in the output folder, this was done to fix bugs.